IBM/gdpr-fingerprint-pii/README.md

 - Step4: NLU service instance should get created.
 ###### 3.1.2.2 Deploy the Java application on Bluemix
 - Step5: Clone the [repo](https://github.com/IBM/gdpr-fingerprint-pii)
 - Step6: Open command prompt.
-Login to your Bluemix space using the below command
+Login to your Bluemix space using the below command.
+  Ensure that you login to same space where NLU service instance was created in section "3.1.2.1 Create NLU service instance"
 ```
 cf login
 ```